Vital-DB/vital-db/README.md

 ## Proposal

-IMPORT RECORDS:
+MANAGE VITALS:
-- Users can upload their own medical records
+- Users can upload their own health vitals
-- Providers can upload user medical records

-UPLOAD RECORDS:
-- Users can upload their own medical records
+- Users can track their current vitals and view the average
-- Providers can upload user medical records
+- Users can view definitions of the current vital

-VIEW RECORDS:
+VIEW VITALS:
 - Users have a summary dashboard of most current vitals
-- Users can view detailed individual records
+- Users can view detailed graphs of their vitals
+- Users have a show page for prescription history, checkup history & shot history.
 - Users have medical reminders (prescription refills/checkups, etc.)

 ## Functionality & MVPs